-The basic component of FFS is setting up of a Participatory Comparative Experiment (PCE), commonly referred to as Participatory Technology Development (PTD), whereby the fishers put the FFS concept into practice under close monitoring and supervision by the FFS members.
+The basic component of FFS is setting up of a Participatory Comparative Experiment (PCE), commonly referred to as Participatory Technology Development (PTD), whereby the farmers put the FFS concept into practice under close monitoring and supervision by the FFS members.
 A PCE can be developed in the field of agriculture, livestock, fishery, forestry, agroforestry, livelihood system and others.

-Principles of Farmer Field School(FFS) are as follows: -
+Principles of Farmer Field School (FFS) are as follows:- d.
+Market led extension approach

 - Field is the learning place.

 - Emphasizes hands on and discovery based learning.

 - Farmers become experts.

 - Integrated and learner defined curriculum.

 - Doing is better than learning/ seeing.

 - Experiences are the start of all learning.

 - Link to actual field situations and should be relevant to local needs and problems.

 - Participatory monitoring and evaluation.

-- Fishermen are decision makers.
+- Farmers are decision makers.